ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 ## Set Up The Keyboard

 1. Place the `InteractionEngineUIKeyboardWithGrabHandle` prefab into the scene
-2. Add the player camera as the Head Transform on the following GameObjects
-   1. `InteractionEngineUIKeyboardWithGrabHandle` (KeyboardManager Component)
-   2. `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal` (GrabGimbal Component)

 ## Set Up The Text Fields

 1. Add `InputFieldTextReceiver` to any text fields you want the keyboard to input to (note: only compatible with TextMeshPro InputFields)

-## Set Up The Ball Gizmos

-1. Set the left & right hand index tip on your hand mesh in the targets array in `Scale Based On Distance From Target` on the following objects
-   1. `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> Visuals`
-   2. `InteractionEngineUIKeyboardWithGrabHandle -> RotationGizmos -> RotationGizmoLeft -> Sphere`
-   3. `InteractionEngineUIKeyboardWithGrabHandle -> RotationGizmos -> RotationGizmoRight-> Sphere`

 ## Customisation